younginnovations/younginnovations.github.io/_posts/2014-05-15-open-nepal.md

 </div>
 </div>

-## What they said
+## Young Innovations as a technical partner.

-> Open data is coordinated and managed by YoungInnovations as a technical partner in the development of the IATI standard and infrastructure primarily responsible for data availability, data access and use(data desk),  data awareness (capacity building) and documentation of impact along with lessons of Open data movement.
+Open data is coordinated and managed by YoungInnovations as a technical partner in the development of the IATI standard and infrastructure primarily responsible for data availability, data access and use(data desk),  data awareness (capacity building) and documentation of impact along with lessons of Open data movement.
 YoungInnovations being part of it has shown their full support and aid by providing:

++ Open data literacy training for journalist, parliamentarians, CSOs, researcher and students
++ Availability and accessibility of open data through open data portal (data desk)
++ Collaboration on Aviyan national daily newspaper to provide and facilitate for graphical news column
++ Posting blog on experience and learning about open data movement
++ Facilitation to create data based story or research on demand basis
++ Working with Development Initiatives to build the capacity of NGOs in Nepal to understand the potential of open data as a tool to improve transparency and accountability
++ To engage and mobilise the local technical community to work with open aid data and develop a visualisation tool for IATI data